• Skip to main content

 They provide counseling, patient education, and treatment of acute and chronic illnesses.
 They promote healthy lifestyle choices.
 The internist is the focal point of a patient’s health care needs.
 They offer continuity of care that extends from their office to specialists, to hospitalizations, and anywhere the patient requires medical attention.

 Internists are skilled diagnosticians, adept at figuring out complex symptoms to identify both common and rare illnesses.
-They are often known as the “doctor’s doctor” or “medical detectives.”
+They are often known as the “family medicine provider’s provider” or “medical detectives.”

 General Internal Medicine